green-fox-academy/bp-summer-camp-2018/saving-and-loading-data.md

 - Get to the `Database` section (it is under the `Development` menu item if it's not open)
 - Create a database there
   - Change the `Cloud FireStore BETA` to `Realtime Database`
-  - And change the rules, so we're able to read and write data frome our application and not just from the console itself:
+  - And change the rules, so we're able to read and write data from our application and not just from the console itself:
 ```json
 {
   "rules": {